 Get It in Writing

-Before you embark on any type of repayment plan, whether it be with your original creditor or a debt collection agency, be sure to get the terms of the repayment agreement in writing so that you have tangible proof of what they said at the outset.
-The original creditor should also provide a written notice that it still owns the original debt.
-This can prevent any secondary creditors from claiming that they now own the debt.
+Before you embark on any type of repayment plan — whether with your original creditor or a debt collection agency — get the terms of the repayment agreement in writing so that you have proof of what they said at the outset.

-Debt collectors must follow the rules established by the Fair Debt Collection Practices Act (FDCPA).
-The FDCPA covers several different types of debts, including credit cards, student loans, and medical debts.
-But it does not apply to back taxes or unpaid child support.
-It is important to know your rights under this federal law.
-Although you’re still responsible for paying your debt, this act does give you some legal rights and allows you to take legal action if those rights are violated.
+Debt collectors must follow the rules established by the federal Fair Debt Collection Practices Act (FDCPA).
+This is a federal law that covers several different types of debts, including credit cards, student loans, and medical debts.
+Although you’re still responsible for paying your debt, the FDCPA gives you some legal rights and allows you to take legal action if those rights are violated.

-As mentioned previously, debt collectors cannot threaten you in any way, including physical violence, intimidation, or any other form of bullying.
+Under the FDCPA, debt collectors cannot threaten you in any way, including physical violence, intimidation, or any other form of bullying.
 They can only state the facts and the legal consequences of not paying your debt.
-They cannot threaten to seize your bank account or other property.
-Debt collectors are also required to provide you with certain information, such as the name of the original creditor.
-And they cannot force you to pay old debts that are now past the statute of limitations.
+They can’t threaten to seize your bank account or other property.
+And they can’t force you to pay old debts that are now past the statute of limitations.

-Because debt collection laws vary by state, you’ll need to familiarize yourself with the debt collection laws in your state.
-It may have additional restrictions on debt collectors’ ability to contact debtors and what they can say to them.
-Contact the Consumer Financial Protection Bureau (CFPB) or Federal Trade Commission (FTC) if you think that you have been treated unfairly by creditors.
+Contact the Consumer Financial Protection Bureau (CFPB) or Federal Trade Commission (FTC) if you think that you have been treated unfairly by a debt collector.
 It may also be wise to enlist the help of a credit counseling service to deal with creditors if you don’t feel able to do this yourself.